Pear Enam, MD; President, NABIC

 Col (Rtd.)
 AKM Mahbubur Rahman is retired from Bangladesh Army.
 Currently he is working as a business owner in Astoria, NY.
-Mr. Mahbubur Rahman NABIC Life Member since 2002 and an active NABIC Board of Directors 2011-2014.
-He has been organizing many events in New York including serving in the Annual Conventions Organizing Committee in 2004, 2009, 2014, 2015.
+Mr. Mahbubur Rahman has been a NABIC Life Member since 2002 and an active board member of NABIC Board of Directors during 2011-2014.
+He has been organizing many events in New York and took active part in the Annual Conventions Organizing Committee in 2004, 2009, 2014, 2015.
 Mr. Rahman also served as a member in the Board of Trustees, Astoria Islamic Center, Inc. New York

 Mr. Ahsanul Huq (Noman); Member, Board of Directors, NABIC